Real-Life General Ledger Examples (With Entries)

 Understanding control accounts and subledgers

-The general ledger displays total balances for each account.
+Your general ledger software displays total balances for each account.
 Subledgers offer detailed breakdowns of the transactions that make up those totals.

 Accounts Receivable example